 I am currently collaborating with researchers in Economics, Finance, and Cognitive Neuroscience.
 I am teaching the Behavioral Finance course at the ASB from March 2011.

 Please see my CV for more information.

-Off tenure clock during academic year 2011 (Aug-February) due to maternity leave.
+Off tenure clock during academic year 2011 and academic year 2014 due to maternity leave.

 Primary : Neurofinance, Behavioral Economics, Behavioral Finance, Experimental Economics